sawin0/personal_info_complete/README.md

 # Personal Info App

-This is a simple flutter app for storing personal information.
+This is a simple flutter app for displaying personal information.
 It was created as a teaching demo for college students learning flutter development.

 ## Features